Tradeoffs and Comparison Complexity

 for $H$ continuous, increasing with $H(0)=0$, and $\tau_{xy}=0$ otherwise.
 Similarly, a binary choice rule $\rho$ has an additively separable $L_1$-\textit{complexity representation} if there exist continuous, non-trivial $u_i:X_i\to\mathbb{R}$ such that whenever $d_{L1}(x,y)\neq 0$,

 for $G$ continuous, strictly increasing, and $\rho(x,y)=1/2$ otherwise. \end{definition}

-Note that this representation for $\tau$ satisfies the same principles of similarity, dominance, and simplification as the linear representation introduced in Section 2.1, and the corresponding representation for $\rho(x,y)$ satisfies axioms M1 and M3--M5.
-We provide an axiomatic characterization for this representation, in which Linearity is relaxed and replaced with two axioms.
+This representation mirrors the linear $L_1$-complexity representation discussed in the main text, except each utility-weighted attribute value $\beta_kx_k$ is replaced by its potentially non-linear counterpart $u_k(x_k)$.
+We provide an axiomatic characterization for this more general representation, in which Linearity is relaxed and replaced with two axioms.

 First some definitions.
 For $E\subseteq I$, let $x_Ey$ denote the option that replaces the value of option $y$ along attributes $k\in E$ with $x_k$.
 Say that comparisons $(x,y),(w,z)\in \mathcal{D}$ are \textit{congruent} if for all $i\in I$, either $\rho(x_{\set{i}}y,y)\geq 1/2$ and $\rho(w_{\set{i}}z,z)\geq 1/2$, or $\rho(x_{\set{i}}y,y)\leq 1/2$ and $ \rho(w_{\set{i}}z,z)\leq 1/2$.
 That is, if $(x,y)$ and $(w,z)$ are congruent, the advantages and disadvantages in the two comparisons are located in the same attributes.